-Quantros produces software for the healthcare industry, focused on creating safety reporting systems for U.S. hospitals.
-I primarily worked on projects related to this tracking system, Quantros Safety Event Manager.
+Quantros produces software for the healthcare industry, focused on creating safety and quality tracking and measurement in healthcare patient settings.
+I primarily worked on projects related to the Quantros Safety Event Manager, used in hospital settings as well as a similar system used in retail pharmacies.

-Hospitals track actual and near miss incidents, identify frequent and risky issues, and investigate why the incident occurred and how it might be prevented in the future.
-The government requires organizations to report very significant safety incidents to the Centers for Medicare and Medicaid (CMS), which use the information as criteria in their hospital quality care ratings which are publicly available to consumers.
+Hospitals track actual and near miss incidents, identify frequent and risky issues, and investigate why an incident occurred and how it might be prevented in the future.
+The government requires organizations to report very significant safety incidents to the Centers for Medicare and Medicaid (CMS), which use the information as criteria in their hospital quality care ratings, publicly available to consumers.

 I was hired as the first User Experience Designer at the company, a reaction to Quantros loosing significant market share to a new competitor.
 I started investigated the current state by gathering information from nurses, healthcare quality specialists, hospital administrators, hospital security staff and others who reported incidents as part of their responsibilities, traveling to hospitals in order to see their working environments.
-I also spoke extensively with our internal experts who consulted with the hospitals (primarily RNs), the support staff, and the product managers to get their perspective.
+I also spoke extensively with Quantros’ internal experts (primarily RNs) who consulted with client hospitals, our support staff, and the product manager to get a variety of perspectives.
 At the conclusion of this investigation, I presented my findings on the most significant issues affecting users.

 Existing usability issues